Brazil wonders about whereabouts of vaccine mascot - WTMJ

 Domingues, the former vaccination program coordinator, said Gotinha was an integral part of vaccination efforts.

-“Gotinha was thought to make vaccination a holiday for children and it was a great success,” Domingues said.
+“Gotinha was thought up to make vaccination a holiday for children, and it was a great success,” Domingues said.
 “He was one of the main people responsible for a change of perspective on immunization.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.